kalyaninagaraj/Domino-Mosaics/README.md

 The image on the left is of a young [Hank Marvin](https://en.wikipedia.org/wiki/Hank_Marvin) from his days with [The Shadows](https://en.wikipedia.org/wiki/The_Shadows).
 The two mosaics to its right (zoom in to see the tiles), each in 12 complete sets of double-nine dominoes, are a pointillistic representation of this black-and-white photo of Hank.

-To know more about domino mosaics, and their interpretation as the solution to an integer program, watch Bob Bosch of Oberlin College [talk at Google](https://www.youtube.com/watch?v=g3CiVrN-BnY).
+To know more about domino mosaics, and their interpretation as the solution to an integer program, watch Robert Bosch of Oberlin College giving this [talk at Google](https://www.youtube.com/watch?v=g3CiVrN-BnY).

 ## Instructions
 1. First, create a library of images for each domino in a set of 55 double-nine dominoes.